zfs-old-crap/linkytime/docs/DeveloperGuide.md

 ![`FindMeetingCommand` sequence diagram](images/FindMeetingSequenceDiagram.png)

 Step 1:
-The user enters the command for finding meetings, e.g. `find cs2103t tutorial`.
+`LogicManager` calls `FindMeetingCommand::execute`.

 Step 2:
-The user input is passed to the `LogicManager`, which passes it to the `LinkyTimeParser`.
+`FindMeetingCommand` calls `Model::updateFilteredMeetingList` with a predicate that describes the criteria for the meetings to be shown.

 Step 3:
-`LinkyTimeParser` consumes the user input then passes the remaining input to a new `FindMeetingCommandParser`.

-Step 4:
-`FindMeetingCommandParser` consumes the user input and creates a new `FindMeetingCommand` with a predicate that describes the criteria for the meetings to be shown.

-Step 5:
-The `FindMeetingCommand` is passed to `LogicManager`.

-Step 6:
-`LogicManager` calls `FindMeetingCommand::execute`, which calls `Model::updateFilteredMeetingList` with the predicate.

-Step 7:
-The `FindMeetingCommand` creates a new `CommandResult` and returns it to the `LogicManager`.
+The `FindMeetingCommand` then continues its execution as defined by [this](#commands-with-a-parser) sequence diagram.

 ##### Design considerations: